 For our evaluation, we used public datasets from the UCI Machine Learning Repository and ProPublica (see below for more details) to train several neural-network models.
-We primarily focused on datasets discussed in the literature [Mehrabi et al. 2019] or used by related techniques (e.g., [Albarghouthi et al. 2017a,b; Albarghouthi and Vinitsky 2019; Bastani et al. 2019; Datta et al. 2017; Galhotra et al. 2017; Tramèr et al. 2017; Udeshi et al. 2018]).
+We primarily focused on datasets discussed in the literature [Mehrabi et al. 2019] or used by related techniques (e.g., [Albarghouthi et al. 2017a,b; Albarghouthi and Vinitsky 2019; Bastani et al. 2019; Datta et al. 2017; Galhotra et al. 2017; Tramèr et al. 2017; Udeshi et al. 2018]) and recent work on fairness targeting feed-forward neural networks (e.g., [Manisha and Gujar 2020; Yurochkin et al. 2020]).

 We pre-processed these datasets both to make them fair with respect to a certain sensitive input feature as well as to seed bias.
-We describe how we seeded bias in each particular dataset later on.
+This way, we eliminate as many sources of uncontrolled bias as possible, i.e., bias originally present in the dataset as well as bias potentially introduced by the training process due to under-representation in the dataset (as discussed in the Introduction).
+We describe how we seeded bias in each particular dataset later on in this section.